sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 ![Alt text](assets/usecases1.png)

-Sigma also supports Secure embedding in other 3rd party applications like Salesforce or Streamlit:
+Sigma also supports **Secure** embedding in other 3rd party applications like Salesforce or Streamlit:

 [QuickStart: Embedding 5: Application Embedding into SalesForce.](https://quickstarts.sigmacomputing.com/guide/embedding_5_application_embedding_into_salesforce/index.html?index=..%2F..index#0)

 [QuickStart: Embedding Sigma in Streamlit Applications.](https://quickstarts.sigmacomputing.com/guide/embedding_9_embedding_into_streamlit/index.html?index=..%2F..index#0)

 ### **Public Embedding**
-The simplest use case we provide is called Public embedding. **Customers use this when security is not required,** but there is a need to embed Sigma content.
+The simplest use case we provide is called **Public** embedding.

+**Customers use this when security is not required,** but there is a need to embed Sigma content.

 For example, embedding some KPIs or charts on a company’s public website that anyone can see.

-We will demonstrate Public embedding in a separate QuickStart:[Embedding 2: Public Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_2_public_embedding/index.html)
+We demonstrate Public embedding in a separate [QuickStart: Public Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_2_public_embedding/index.html)

-### **A word about iframes**
+### **Interactivity**

 Sigma uses iframe(s) to embed Sigma content.
-An iframe is the type of HTML element that renders the embed in the browser.
-To tell the iframe what to render, you will need to pass it an embed URL.
+An iframes are HTML elements that renders external content (in this case, a Sigma embed) in a browser.

+To tell the iframe what to render, you will need to pass it a URL.

-Embed URL creation affords a great deal of flexibility for customization by passing runtime parameters to render the embed, but also to pass parameters between the Parent application and the iframe, and back.
-Sigma provides a built-in JavaScript event "listener" in support of this along with allowing customer created parameters.
-This is covered in the [QuickStart: Embedding 6: Actions and Events.](https://quickstarts.sigmacomputing.com/guide/embedding_6_actions_events/index.html?index=..%2F..index#1)
+Sigma embed URLs offer a great deal of flexibility for customization by passing runtime parameters to render the embed.

+The parent application make use of standard and custom parameters passing (think "variables") at user login.

 This parameter passing is an **"easy-to-implement"** method for developers, but also provides for richer end user experience through deep interactivity of all the page/iframe elements.

-There is a QuickStart that covers parameters and all the available options: [How To: Leverage Parameters and User-Attributes with Sigma Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_howto_leverage_parameters_and_ua/index.html?index=..%2F..index#0)
+There is a QuickStart that covers parameters and all the available options: [QuickStart: Leverage Parameters and User-Attributes with Sigma Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_howto_leverage_parameters_and_ua/index.html?index=..%2F..index#0)

+Once a user is logged in, the parent application and embed can interact by passing parameters to each other.

+Sigma provides a built-in JavaScript event "listener" in support of this.

+This is covered in the [QuickStart: Actions and Events.](https://quickstarts.sigmacomputing.com/guide/embedding_6_actions_events/index.html?index=..%2F..index#1)

-Lastly, iFrames can be made "responsive" to optimize the end-users browser experience:
+Lastly, iframes can be made "responsive" to optimize the end-users browser experience:
 [QuickStart: How to: Responsive iframes with Sigma](https://quickstarts.sigmacomputing.com/guide/embedding_dynamic_iframes/index.html?index=..%2F..index#0)

 ![Footer](assets/sigma_footer.png)
 <!-- END -->